lldap/lldap/docs/mfa.md

 The pending enrollment is valid for **5 minutes**.
 After that, a session expired dialog asks you to sign in again and restart.

+### Replacing an existing authenticator

+Enrolling over an existing second factor additionally requires a current code from the **authenticator being replaced**, so a stolen session cannot silently rebind the account to someone else's device.
+Moving to a new phone therefore works while you still have the old one.
+If the old authenticator is gone, an administrator must `resetUserMfa` first, or you can complete a password reset by email, which clears the factor.

 Under `"always"`, unenrolled users are sent to this page automatically and cannot use the rest of the UI until they finish or log out.